nanichintu/nanichintu/README.md

 Check out some of my projects:

 - **[E-commerce](https://gilded-chebakia-5ba6a7.netlify.app/)**: A web application with functionality for searching and filtering products.
 Users can search for items and use checkboxes to filter results by price and category, such as plants, shirts, and loafers.
   - **Key Features:**
-   1. search functionality: Users can search products in the input field.
+    1. **Search Functionality**: Users can search for products using the input field.
-   2. category products: Users can click the check box of category products example: loafers, Indoor plants, Shirts, Sneakers.
+    2. **Category Filters**: Users can select checkboxes to filter products by category, such as loafers, indoor plants, shirts, and sneakers.
-   3. Price: Users can click the checkbox according to price low to high.
+    3. **Price Filters**: Users can filter products by price range using checkboxes for low to high pricing.

-- **[FetchAPI](https://roaring-belekoy-8b6c48.netlify.app/)**: This project involves integrating API functionality into a user interface (UI) to handle deleted items or features.
-The goal is to provide users with an intuitive way to interact with deleted data through the UI, ensuring that deleted items can be managed effectively.
+- **[FetchAPI](https://roaring-belekoy-8b6c48.netlify.app/)**: This project integrates API functionality into a user interface (UI) to manage deleted items or features.
+The goal is to provide users with an intuitive way to interact with deleted data through the UI, ensuring effective management of removed items.
-- **[Todo List](https://adding-element-table.netlify.app/)**: This project involves developing a To-Do List application that allows users to manage their tasks efficiently.
-The application provides essential functionalities such as adding new tasks, editing existing ones, updating task details, and deleting tasks.
-The goal is to create a user-friendly interface where users can easily keep track of their tasks and maintain an organized list.
   - **Key Features:**
+    1. **Delete Functionality**: Users can easily delete data by clicking the delete icon in the corresponding row.

+- **[Todo List](https://adding-element-table.netlify.app/)**: This project is a To-Do List application that allows users to manage their tasks efficiently.
+It includes features for adding, editing, updating, and deleting tasks, aiming to create a user-friendly interface for task management.
+  - **Key Features:**
-    1. Add Tasks: Users can add new tasks to their to-do list.
+    1. **Add Tasks**: Users can add new tasks to their to-do list.
-    2. Edit Tasks: Users can edit the details of an existing task.
+    2. **Edit Tasks**: Users can modify the details of existing tasks.
-    3. Update Tasks: Users can update the status or details of a task.
+    3. **Update Tasks**: Users can update task status or details.
-    4. Delete Tasks: Users can delete tasks from their list.
+    4. **Delete Tasks**: Users can remove tasks from their list.

 Thank you for visiting my profile!